 There’s a happily international crowd in Finale and over a few weeks we shared a ride and sometimes a beer with Slovenian, Swiss, German, Austrian and Swedish riders.
 It’s also somewhere you’d be pretty delighted to be on holiday, even without the fantastic riding.
 You can submit yourself to lolling on the beach, devouring delicious treats and wandering the cobbled streets if you’ve a broken bike or bruised body.

-My last ride began surreally: rolling through the aftermath of a rave at the abandoned Nato base, bleary-eyed stragglers mixing with espresso-powered riders.
-Time for one more weary push to the top of Monte Alto and a swoop down the fantastic Stragroppo.
-I finally ran out of talent five corners from the end and hugged a tree.
+On my very last ride I had the surreal experience of rolling through the aftermath of a rave at the abandoned Nato base.
+Bleary-eyed stragglers mixed with espresso-powered riders.
+I pushed on to the top of Monte Alto for a swoop down the fantastic Stragroppo, finally running out of talent five corners from the end and hugging a tree.
 Molto benne.

 Trail snack: Limone gelato from Bar Centrale in Finalborgo